Chapter Thirteen – Reproduction

 “Uncontrolled, unregulated breeding had destructive effects on humanity eventually leading towards its deterioration.”

 “Uncontrolled and unregulated?”
 I question the choice of her words.
 “Reeks of totalitarianism to me to take that choice away from people.
 We could philosophically debate whether or not it was a false choice for the majority, especially the poor and oppressed.
 I knew parents, mothers, that said that being a parent was the most rewarding experience of their lives.
 They swore by it and would’ve never given it up, which is why I’m confused on the hows and whys.
-I did read that having a baby physically alters the brain—I’m not sure of the veracity of that.”
+I did read that having a baby physically alters the brain—I’m not sure of the veracity of that data, especially now.”

 “That choice, as you say, became null to billions when virus and disease and white terrorism began to shape the human race and the lack thereof.
 Allowing something as essential as the cultivation of humanity’s most significant contribution to the universe to worsen and eventually end was not a choice scientists were willing to make.”